roadsidemultimedia/Docs/configure/global-settings.md

 **Fit image to page?**

-If you use this option the image will be fit "responsively" to the background of your page.
+If you use this option the image will be fit **responsively** to the background of your page.
 This means the settings below will have no effect.

 * **Background Repeat** Lets you choose to repeat the image in a vertical column and horizontal row or to tile it vertically and horizontally across the entire page
 * **Vertical Position in Percent** allows you to move the image down the page